stack4ops/cibuild/README.md

 ### Build Run

-The build run builds one OCI image per platform and pushes the result to the target registry.
+The build run builds one OCI image per platform, generates SBOM and CVE referrers, signs all artifacts with cosign, and pushes everything to the target registry.
 The build tag for each platform image follows the pattern `<build_tag>-<platform_name>` (e.g. `main-linux-amd64`).

 #### General Build Settings